cbarkr/PathfindingVisualizer/README.md

 # PathfindingVisualizer
-Visualizer for A* and Dijkstra pathfinding made in pygame
+Visualizer for A*, Dijkstra, and BFS pathfinding made in pygame